SimonPfeifer/cows/README.rst

 The *cows* python package is an implementation of the cosmic filament finder COsmic Web Skeleton (COWS).
 The cosmic filament finder works on Hessian-based cosmic web idetifier (such as the V-web) and returns a catalogue of filament spines.

-It works by identifying the medial axis, or skeleton, of cosmic web filaments and then swparating this skeleton into individual filaments.
+It works by identifying the medial axis, or skeleton, of cosmic web filaments and then separating this skeleton into individual filaments.
 For more information of the specifics of the method, see `here <https://arxiv.org/search/astro-ph?searchtype=author&query=Pfeifer%2C+S>`_.

 Requirements